JuliaImages/juliaimages.github.io/docs/src/tutorials/quickstart.md

            nrow=1, npad=2) # hide
 ```

+Color channels are not their own dimension of the image array; rather, an image is an array of pixels.
 As you can see, both `img_rgb` and `img_lab` images are of size
-``2 \times 2`` (instead of ``2 \times 2 \times 3`` or ``3 \times 2 \times 2``);
+``2 \times 2`` (instead of ``2 \times 2 \times 3`` or ``3 \times 2 \times 2``).
-a RGB image is an array of `RGB` pixels whereas a Lab image is an array of `Lab` pixel.

 !!! note
-    It's recommended to use `Gray` instead of the `Number` type in JuliaImages since it indicates
+    It's recommended to use `Gray` instead of `Number` types since it indicates
-    that the array of numbers is best interpreted as a grayscale image.
-For example, it
+    that the array is best interpreted as a grayscale image.
+For example, this
-    triggers `Atom/Juno` and `Jupyter` to display the array as an image instead of a
+    tells `Atom/Juno` and `Jupyter` to display the array as an image instead of a
     matrix of numbers.
 There's no performance overhead for using `Gray` over `Number`.

 This design choice facilitates generic code that can handle both
 grayscale and color images without needing to introduce extra loops or
 checks for a color dimension.
-It also provides more rational support for 3d grayscale images--which
+It also provides more rational support for 3d grayscale images—which
-might happen to have size 3 along the third dimension--and
+might happen to have size 3 along the third dimension—and
 consequently helps unify the "computer vision" and "biomedical image
 processing" communities.

-## Color conversions are construction/view
+## Converting between colorants and separate color channels

 Conversions between different `Colorant`s are straightforward: